entrywan/cli/README.md

 ### Install

 Download [official binaries](https://github.com/entrywan/cli/releases/latest) for Linux, macOS, NetBSD, FreeBSD, OpenBSD, Windows and Solaris.
+Alternatively, if you have a working [go](https://go.dev/) installation, you can clone this repository and run `go install .` from the root of the tree.

 ### Configure